 - Informally implement No Physical Contacts and begin to develop and test-implement mechanisms for Physical Distancing

-Risk Level 3: As above but office has travelers
+Risk Level 3: As above but the office has travelers

 - Request travelers to strictly adhere to No Physical Contact and Physical Distancing until 14 days after last travel

 Risk Level 4: COVID-19 has limited circulation in the community

 - Formally implement No Physical Contact and Physical Distancing